ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

    In reality, people with certain relationships (e.g. boarder) likely emigrate more than others (e.g. spouse), even after accounting for demographics.
 #.
 We use a single GQ person emigration rate, even though emigration likely varies by GQ type.

+V&V strategy
+^^^^^^^^^^^^

+To verify this approach, we
+can use an interactive simulation in a Jupyter Notebook to check that there are simulants outside the US, check that the number of simulants who move out of the US each year is approximately correct, and check that the characteristics of simulants who move out of the US are similar to the characteristics of simulants who move into the US, for each broad race/ethnicity category.

 2.3.7 Component 11: Physical Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~